This Day in History

 • 1984 - Greg Page knocks out Gerrie Coetzee in 8 rounds for WBA heavyweight boxing title.

-• 1985 - The Ford Taurus and Mercury Sable car models are released for sale to the public.
+• 1985 - The Ford Taurus and Mercury Sable car models are released for sale to the US public.

 • 1985 - South Africa's Cosatu union centre forms.